RTX4O9O/DiscordBotOnlineTool/README.md

 ## Where can I contribute

-Contributions are welcome!
+Contributions are welcome!\
+If you find any bug, please report it to [issue](https://github.com/RTX4O9O/DiscordBotOnlineTool/issues)\
-If you have any suggestions, bug reports, or feature requests please open an issue on the GitHub repository or submit a pull request. ty a lot<3
+And if you have any suggestions or feature requests\
+please open an [discuss](https://github.com/RTX4O9O/DiscordBotOnlineTool/discussions) on the GitHub repository or submit a pull request.\
+TYSM<3

 ## Disclaimer